 In recent weeks, the number of cases of hand, foot and mouth disease (HFMD) has been on a downward trend.
 However, the worrying thing is that the upcoming return to school coincides with the annual epidemic development cycle, so an outbreak is likely to occur.
-Meanwhile, the EV71 virus strain that causes HFMD circulating in the province has strong momentum, easily causing severe cases and death.
+Meanwhile, the EV71 virus strain that causes HFMD is circulating in the province with strong momentum, easily causing severe cases and death.

 Doctor takes care of children with hand, foot and mouth disease at the Provincial General Hospital